Madbonez47/WHSTechNotes/journal.md

 # October 15, 2024
 you have to fix any challenges that are in the code.
 I don't know. it makes you come up with creative solutions and promote collaboration
+# October 21, 2024
+some ai benefits are increased efficiency in jobs. more jobs created to fix the ai And job to make ai. risks of ai are less job that are not ai-based. loss of normal jobs. and power outages disability some job temporary or permanently.